mmenestret/jdegoes.github.io/_posts/2019-01-25-zio-threads.md

 [ZIO](https://github.com/scalaz/scalaz-zio) bakes in these two primary thread pools so users don't need to worry about them (although, of course, they can be configured as necessary and applications can use many more than just two thread pools).

-ZIO uses its two primary thread pools to make thread management easy using three functions, which bring unique functionality to the functional effect systems in Scala:
+[ZIO](https://github.com/scalaz/scalaz-zio) uses its two primary thread pools to make thread management easy using three functions, which bring unique functionality to the functional effect systems in Scala:

  * The `lock` function locks a task to a given thread pool (even over asynchronous boundaries!), providing principled, well-defined semantics for locating tasks;
  * The `unyielding` function locks a task to [ZIO](https://github.com/scalaz/scalaz-zio)'s blocking thread pool;
  * The `blocking` function suspends a blocking effect into an interruptible `IO`, by safely delegating to Java's own thread interruption, allowing composable interruption of any blocking code.

-Thanks to no implicit execution contexts, no implicit context shifts, no weird edge-cases (like asynchronous boundaries shifting a task to another thread pool), built-in asynchronous and blocking thread pools, and well-defined semantics, ZIO makes it easier than ever to build applications that follow best practices.
+Thanks to no implicit execution contexts, no implicit context shifts, no weird edge-cases (like asynchronous boundaries shifting a task to another thread pool), built-in asynchronous and blocking thread pools, fairness and performance, and well-defined semantics, [ZIO](https://github.com/scalaz/scalaz-zio) makes it easier than ever to build applications that follow best practices.

 Who said functional programming wasn't practical?